L&Q charcoal textured image on content page header

 Your responsibilities

-You should let us know if anything that is provided for your safety, like fire doors or smoke alarms in your home or communal areas, becomes faulty so that we can repair them as soon as possible.
-This is not just in your home, but also safety features within any communal areas.
+You should be careful not to interfere with any fire safety systems provided for your safety, and let us know as soon as possible if you notice any systems, like fire doors or fire alarms in your home or in communal areas, are faulty so that we can repair them as soon as possible.

 Please also follow our building safety advice (PDF) to avoid putting your home or building at risk of fire.